grafana/xk6-dashboard/README.md

 The exported HTML report file does not contain external dependencies, so it can be displayed even without an Internet connection.
 Graphs can be zoomed by selecting a time interval.
 If necessary, the report can be printed or converted to PDF format.

 By using the `--report` switch of the `dashboard replay` command, the report can also be generated afterwards from the previously saved JSON format result (`--out json=test-result.json`).

+The report can also be viewed and downloaded from the dashboard UI using the buttons on the "Report" tab.

 ```plain
 k6 dashboard replay --report test-report.html test-result.json